mamadzv/final/README.md

 1. Open your browser and go to `http://127.0.0.1:8001`.

-2. Register a new user and log in.

-3. After logging in, you can access the management system to add, update, or delete students, professors, and courses.
+2. You can access the management system to add, update, or delete students, professors, and courses.

 ## Project Structure